errordnk/roles/README.md

 ### Permissions Inheriting

-Role with higher level is inheriting permission from roles with lower level.
+Role with lower level is inheriting permission from roles with higher level.

 There is an example of this `magic`:

 You have three roles: `user`, `moderator` and `admin`.
 User has a permission to read articles, moderator can manage comments and admin can create articles.
-User has a level 1, moderator level 2 and admin level 3.
+User has a level 3, moderator level 2 and admin level 1.
 It means, moderator and administrator has also permission to read articles, but administrator can manage comments as well.

 > If you don't want permissions inheriting feature in you application, simply ignore `level` parameter when you're creating roles.